imanghafoori1/laravel-microscope/README.md

 ```

 In this example, we have mentioned one single "statement" in the body of the function.
-So if it encounters a function with two or more statements it will ignore that.
+So if it encounters a function with two or more statements, it will ignore that.

 ```php
 $closure = function ($a) use ($b) {